Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

 6) Y the Last Man (Vertigo)

 Y: The Last Man was a post-apocalyptic comic book series by Brian K. Vaughan and Pia Guerra published by Vertigo beginning in 2002.
 The series tells the story of the only man who survives the apparent simultaneous death of all other male mammals on Earth except the man's pet monkey.
-Y the Last Man was published in sixty issues by Vertigo and collected in a series of ten paperback volumes and received huge critical acclaim including three Eisner Awards.
+Y the Last Man was published in sixty issues by Vertigo comics and collected in a series of ten paperback volumes and received huge critical acclaim including three Eisner Awards.

 7) Preacher (Vertigo)

 No surprise here as Preacher has been a critical favorite since it's publication.
 I personally have never liked the Preacher comic book series and have tried several times to read it.
-However, it ranked highly on virtually ever "Best of Comics" list used to compile these rankings.
+However, it ranked highly on virtually every "Best of Comics" list used to compile these rankings.
 Preacher is a comic book series published by Vertigo, an imprint of DC Comics.
 The series was created by writer Garth Ennis and artist Steve Dillon with painted covers by Glenn Fabry.
 Preacher lasted 75 issues in total - 66 regular, monthly issues, five one-shot specials and a four-issue Preacher: Saint of Killers limited series.
 The final monthly issue, number 66, was published in October 2000.
 Preacher tells the story of Jesse Custer, a preacher in the small Texas town of Annville.
 Custer is accidentally possessed by a supernatural creature named Genesis.
 The incident flattens Custer's church and kills his entire congregation.

 8) All Star Superman (DC Comics)

 A fan and critic favorite.
 When I read through All Star Superman a few years ago I remember thinking the series was pretty great but I didn't think it would have the enduring legacy that it has turned out to have.
 It performed very highly on most of the lists referenced for this study.
 All-Star Superman was a twelve-issue comic book series that was published by DC Comics.
 All-Star Superman ran from November 2005 to October 2008.
 The series was written by Grant Morrison, drawn by Frank Quitely, and digitally inked by Jamie Grant.
 Grant Morrison stated that he wasn't interested in "re-doing origin stories or unpacking classic narratives" but instead wanted to do "a total update, re-haul and refit".
 However, rather than just creating a "fresh and relevant" update for new readers, Morrison wanted to write a "collection of ‘timeless’ Superman issues".
 Mission accomplished.
+You might also like our reviews of the 1940's-50s Superman movie serials.

 9) Saga of the Swamp Thing (Alan Moore era) (DC Comics)